saribwasee/Jenkins/README.md

 - **Jenkinsfile**: Pipelines are created using a Jenkinsfile, which can be stored in a git repository.
 - **Pipeline Types**:
   - **Declarative Pipeline**: Always begins with `pipeline` and breaks down into stages that contain multiple steps.
-  - **Scripted Pipeline**: Begins with `node` and uses Groovy code, referencing Jenkins Pipeline DSL with stage elements (without needing steps).
+  - **Scripted Pipeline**: Begins with `node` and uses Groovy code, referencing Jenkins Pipeline DSL (Domain Specific Language) with stage elements (without needing steps).